fictitiouswizard/feather-test/CustomTestServers.md

-# Custom Test Servers in Duck Test
+# Custom Test Servers in Feather Test

-Duck Test allows you to create custom test servers to extend and customize the test execution environment.
+Feather Test allows you to create custom test servers to extend and customize the test execution environment.
 This guide will walk you through creating a custom test server that injects a context module into your tests.

 ## Creating a Custom Test Server

 To create a custom test server, follow these steps:

-1. Create a new Python file in the `duck_test/test_servers/` directory.
+1. Create a new Python file in the `feather_test/test_servers/` directory.
 2. Define a class that inherits from `TestServer`.
 3. Implement the `__init__` method and set up your custom hooks.